-Impact evaluations determine the level of savings (gross and net) from ongoing energy efficiency program operations, and in this case are used on a prospective basis only.
+Impact evaluations determine the level of savings (gross and net) from ongoing energy efficiency program operations.
 Strategic implementation of an impact assessment should depend upon the amount of time the program has been in operation in order to receive the full benefit of the data collected.
 The most appropriate type of research will be conducted, after the MV&E team discusses program operations with the evaluation consulting team.
 No one method is used consistently, and in many situations multiple or hybrid approaches are often contemplated before a course of action is implemented.
-Therefore it would be premature to propose an impact methodology at this time.
+Therefore is would be premature to propose an impact methodology at this time.
 Results from ongoing SBDI impact evaluations (2009-2011) may shed additional insight (when completed) on future program assessments.
 However we strive to utilize as much primary data as possible for the analysis.